 The Almond Tree by Michelle Cohen Corasanti

-At one level it is a very personal story and at another it is a very representative story of surviving with the sheer will power of doing something, with the welfare of family and humanity at heart.
-It also tells a tale of how availability of money can be answer to so many evils, but not all.
-It is a story that passes through many relationships, father and son, bread earner of family and dependents, teacher and student, lovers, friends and the relation that one has with one’s passion and that can become the biggest driving force for life.
-There are relationships that he naturally goes through and there are that he thinks have been imposed upon him to begin with but eventually grows up to have the best ever companionship through them.
+At one level it is a very personal story.
+At another, it is a very representative story of surviving with the sheer will power of doing something, with the welfare of family and humanity at heart.
+It also tells a tale of how the availability of money can be an answer to so many evils, but not all.
+It is a story that passes through many relationships, father and son, bread earner of family and dependents, teacher and student, lovers, friends.
+And the relation that one has with one’s passion and that can become the biggest driving force for life.
+There are relationships that he naturally goes through and there are that he thinks have been imposed upon him, to begin with.
+But eventually grows up to have the best ever companionship through them.

-Author presents a very good view of the ethos and problems of the region, she almost ends up introducing the area to you – you can visualize the orange and olive trees being replaced by army camps and bombing and fencing and child labor.
+Author presents a very good view of the ethos and problems of the region.
+She almost ends up introducing the area to you – you can visualize the orange and olive trees being replaced by army camps and bombing and fencing and child labor.
 At Hebrew University she provides a contrast between the rural and urban life that seems to universal.
-In America she brings out the sense of freedom that everyone has but the prejudices that still exists.
-At Gaza she brings out the misery and the agony it leads to.
+In America, she brings out the sense of freedom that everyone has but the prejudices that still exist.
+At Gaza, she brings out the misery and the agony it leads to.
 Language is simple, sometimes I felt it is following a trained format, but overall decent.